-- My wireless network performance is inconsistent. - Data transfer is sometimes slow - Signal strength is poor. - Difficulty establishing and/or maintaining a Virtual Private Network (VPN) connection.
+My wireless network performance is inconsistent.

+Data transfer is sometimes slow.

+Signal strength is poor.

+I am having difficulty establishing and/or maintaining a Virtual Private Network (VPN) connection.

 Wireless technology is radio-based, which means connectivity and the throughput performance between devices decreases when the distance between devices increases.
 Other factors that will cause signal degradation (metal is generally the worst culprit) are obstructions such as walls and metal appliances.
-Note also that connection speed may decrease as you move farther away from the Router
+As a result, the typical indoor range of your wireless devices will be between 100 to 200 feet.
+Note also that connection speed may decrease as you move farther away from the Router or access point.

-In order to determine if wireless issues are related to range, we suggest temporarily moving the computer, if possible, five to 10 feet from the Router.
+In order to determine if wireless issues are related to range, we suggest temporarily moving the computer, if possible, five to 10 feet away from the Router.

+Changing the Wireless Channel

-Changing the wireless channel-Depending on local wireless traffic and interference, switching the wireless channel of your network can improve performance and reliability.
-The default channel the Router is shipped with is channel 11; you may choose from several other channels depending on your region.
-See the section on page XX [insert the correct pg no.] entitled "Changing the Wireless Channel" for instructions on how to choose other channels.
+Depending on local wireless traffic and interference, switching the wireless channel of your network can improve performance and reliability.
+The default channel the Router is shipped with is channel 11.
+You may choose from several other channels depending on your region (see the section titled "Changing the Wireless Channel" on page 43 for instructions on how to choose other channels).